 Character.
 Charity.
 Sportsmanship.

-As the South's premier energy provider, we touch many lives every day — and we are committed to giving back to the communities we serve.
-That's why Southern Company is privileged to support the Payne Stewart Award, presented annually to the player who best exemplifies the values of character, charity and sportsmanship.
+As the South's premier energy provider, we touch millions of lives every day — and we are committed to giving back to the communities we serve.
+That's why Southern Company is honored to support the Payne Stewart Award, presented annually to the player who best exemplifies the values of character, charity and sportsmanship.
 The past winners have all distinguished themselves through their respect for the game, the TOUR's tradition of charity and their ability to make a positive difference in the lives of others.

 The award honors the memory of Stewart, an 11-time PGA TOUR winner and World Golf Hall of Fame member who died tragically during the week of the TOUR Championship in 1999.
 Southern Company, the "Official Energy Company of the PGA TOUR and Champions Tour," was the TOUR Championship sponsor the year of Stewart's passing.
 The PGA TOUR created the Payne Stewart Award in his honor, and Southern Company has supported the annual presentation since its inception.